cptpiepmatz/nu-jupyter-kernel/README.md

 To build the kernel you need to have the rust toolchain installed, check the [installation guide on rust's official website](https://www.rust-lang.org/tools/install).

-Using `cargo install nu-jupyter-kernel` you can install the latest release of the kernel.
+Using `cargo install --locked nu-jupyter-kernel` you can install the latest release of the kernel.
-If you want to install the latest version on the git repo, you can install the kernel via `cargo install nu-jupyter-kernel --git https://github.com/cptpiepmatz/nu-jupyter-kernel.git`
+If you want to install the latest version on the git repo, you can install the kernel via `cargo install --locked nu-jupyter-kernel --git https://github.com/cptpiepmatz/nu-jupyter-kernel.git`

 ## Usage
 ### Registering the Kernel